 We offer the Brown Turkey Fig and Chicago Hardy Fig here at Stark Bro’s — fig trees perfectly suitable for container growing.
 The young trees are shipped in our temporary 4″x4″x10″ Stark® EZ Start® pots and these trees are ready for planting in containers as soon as they arrive.
 That way, when the nights start getting cold and frost becomes a threat, you can simply move your container-grown fig tree into an unheated area indoors, like a basement, garage, shed, etc.

 Consider a container on wheels for your mobile convenience!
 Before putting the tree into the container, place the container on a wheeled plant stand, which can be purchased at almost any garden center, hardware store, or nursery.
-This will make your life a whole lot easier when you get ready to move the container inside for the winter season!
+This will make your life a whole lot easier when you get ready to move the container around for the winter season.

 After planting your fig tree in its container, water it well, then add a layer of mulch.
 The mulch will keep the soil from drying out too quickly.
 Put the fig tree in a sunny spot in your yard, and keep well watered.
 During hot summer weather, your fig tree may need more frequent watering, possibly even daily.
 Observe and respond accordingly to your tree’s environment.
 Note: If your tree’s leaves begin to yellow, chances are it is being over-watered.

 Pruning your fig tree.
 Unlike most other fruit trees, fig trees typically don’t require routine pruning, but you can prune them to a size that works for your space.
 Depending on the variety, fig trees naturally mature around 10- to 15-feet tall or taller!
 Many fig tree growers find that keeping them between 6-8 feet tall is most manageable, especially in a container environment.